elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

 ### NFSv3 Client

-Now from the RH6 machine let&#8217;s see what mounts are available.
+Now from the RH6 machine let's see what mounts are available.
 Since we are running **mountd**, we can use **showmount** to check available mounts on a remote server:

     [root@rhel1 ~]# showmount -e 192.168.2.3
     Export list for 192.168.2.3: